Chimmiii/Bike-my-Type/README.md

 🚀 Overview

-Bike my Type is a robust bike rental management system developed for CMSC 22 (Object-Oriented Programming).
-The application provides an interactive Java Swing-based GUI for users to browse, select, and rent various types of bicycles.
-The core goal is to demonstrate key OOP principles, including Inheritance, Polymorphism, and Encapsulation, through a practical, real-world scenario.
+Bike my Type is a bike rental management system developed to demonstrate core principles of Object-Oriented Programming (OOP).
+The application provides an interactive Java Swing-based GUI that allows users to browse a diverse inventory of bikes, manage their rental selection in a cart, and complete a validated checkout process.

-The system handles the entire rental lifecycle, from viewing inventory stock to generating a detailed receipt.

-[ADD SCREENSHOT HERE: Image of Main Application Screenshot (e.g., screenshots/main_inventory.png)]
+The system is designed to handle all aspects of a rental transaction, from initial inventory display to final receipt generation, using concepts like inheritance and polymorphism to manage different bike types.

 ✨ Key Features

 This project implements the following core functionalities:

-1. Interactive GUI using Java Swing
+1. Interactive GUI (Java Swing)

-Main Display: Automatically shows available bikes with their name, photo, hourly rate, and availability status.
+Main Display: Displays all available bike types, including their name, photo (placeholder image/icon), hourly rate, and available quantity.

+User Interface: Features dedicated panels for browsing the inventory, viewing the cart, and displaying the final receipt.

-Filtering & Sorting: Options to organize inventory (e.g., by price or bike type).
+Filtering & Sorting: Options to organize the inventory list (e.g., by hourly rate, category, or availability).

-Details View: A "View Details" option to read a full description of any bike.
+Details View: A "View Details" function to display the full description of a selected bike.

-2. Robust Rental System
+2. Rental and Transaction System

-Cart Management: Allows users to add multiple bikes to a session's cart, adjust quantities/hours, and remove items.
+Cart Management: Users can add multiple bike types to their cart, specify the number of units, and select the rental duration (number of hours).

-Input Validation: Prevents users from renting more bikes than the available stock.
+Input Validation: The system prevents the user from renting more units of a specific bike type than are currently in stock.

-Cost Calculation: Calculates the total cost using the formula:
+Cost Calculation: Total rental cost is dynamically calculated using the formula:

-$$\text{Total Rate} = \text{Number of Hours} \times \text{Rate per Hour}$$
+$$\text{Total Cost} = \sum (\text{Rate per Hour} \times \text{Number of Hours} \times \text{Quantity})$$

-Rental Tracking: Decrements the available stock count upon successful checkout.
+Inventory Update: The system decrements the available stock count immediately upon successful checkout.

-3. Inventory Management (Backend)

-Bike Hierarchy: Uses an abstract Bike class and subclasses (e.g., EBike, MountainBike) to handle different bike models and rates (Polymorphism).

-Stock Tracking: Maintains the current quantity for each bike model.
+3. OOP Implementation

+Inheritance: An abstract Bike class defines common properties, which are extended by concrete subclasses (EBike, MountainBike, etc.).

+Encapsulation: Dedicated classes like BikeInventoryItem and RentalCartItem manage stock, rates, and transaction data separately from the core UI.

 4. Receipt Generation

-Upon checkout confirmation, the system generates a virtual receipt containing:
+Upon confirmation, a detailed receipt is displayed, containing:

-Renter's Name and Contact Number.
+Renter's identifying information (Name and Contact Number).

-A line-item list of rented bikes, including hours, unit cost, and subtotal.
+A clear line-item breakdown of each bike rented (quantity, rate, hours, and subtotal).

-The final total cost of the rental session.
+The final grand total cost.

 💻 Project Structure

-The project is organized into several key classes to ensure clean separation of concerns.

-Class/Package

-Purpose
+The logical architecture separates the core business logic (inventory and rentals) from the UI presentation.

+Component

+Description

-Bike (Abstract)
+Bike.java (Abstract)

-Base class for all bike types, defining common attributes and the getTotalPrice() method.
+The base class for all rental items, defining common methods and properties.

-EBike, MountainBike, etc.
+EBike.java, MountainBike.java, etc.

-Concrete subclasses extending Bike and providing specific details (model, description).

-BikeInventoryItem

-Links a Bike type to its current stock quantity and image file path.

-RentalCartItem

-Represents a single line item in the user's cart (Bike type, hours, quantity).

-RentalService
+Concrete bike model definitions extending Bike.

+BikeInventoryItem.java

+Tracks a specific Bike type's stockQuantity and long description.

+RentalCartItem.java

+Stores transaction details: the Bike being rented, hoursRented, and quantity selected by the user.

+RentalService.java

-The central logic handler.
-Manages the main inventory, processes rental transactions, and handles validation.
+The central service class.
+Manages the master inventory list, handles stock updates, and performs checkout validation.

-Customer

-Stores the renter's details (Name, Contact Number) for receipt generation.

-GUI Package (e.g., MainFrame, InventoryPanel, CartPanel)

-Contains all Java Swing classes responsible for the interactive user interface.
+Customer.java

+Simple class to hold user input (name, contact number) during checkout.

+MainGUI.java

+The primary Java Swing JFrame that orchestrates all panel views (Inventory, Cart, Receipt).

 🛠️ Technologies Used